AKSHITA-NEGI20/Risk-Analysis-in-the-Insurance-Sector-A-Data-Driven-Approach/README.md

 # Download Insurance dataset from below link :
 https://www.kaggle.com/datasets/teertha/ushealthinsurancedataset

-Import the dataset in sql server with table name : Insurance_data

-Change the column names to lower case before importing data to sql server.Also replace space within column names with underscore.

-While importing make sure to change the data types of columns. by defualt it shows everything as varchar.

 # Based on this dataset, the following types of analysis questions We'll be answering: